Diarmur/Projet-B2-Dev/dice-masters/README.md

 # Projet-B2-Dev

-A software use for D&D (dungeons and dragons) fight simulation (Electron Side)
+A software use for D&D (dungeons and dragons) fight simulation (Electron Side).

 ## Initialization